16 of the East Bay’s Most Incredible Hikes

 Briones Crest Trail Loop

 Trailhead: Bear Creek Staging Area, Briones Regional Park

 Briones is the right-in-your-backyard spot you’ve been missing out on.
 For spectacular views and a solid workout, take the eight-mile Briones Crest Trail.
 Head out of Bear Creek Staging Area, up and around the park on Briones Crest Trail (all the while enjoying breathtaking vistas), then back down until reaching Seaborg Trail just past mile six.
 Seaborg Trail will bring you back from whence you came.
 Briones is full of accessible hiking trails with a variety of options for shorter loops, so choose your own adventure if you’re just after a quickie.
 If you’re only going to visit this park once a year, go in the spring when all the wildflowers are popping.

 Distance: Seven miles

 Trailhead: Ohlone College, 43600 Mission Boulevard, Fremont, CA

-Due to the popularity of this hike, Mission Peak Regional Preserve requests hikers park at Ohlone to relieve overburdened staging areas in residential neighborhoods, and you'll understand why there's such popularity for it when you get there -- if feeling like you’re on top of the world is a thing you’re into.
+Due to the popularity of this hike, Mission Peak Regional Preserve requests hikers park at Ohlone College to relieve overburdened staging areas in residential neighborhoods, and you'll understand why it’s so popular once you get there—if feeling like you’re on top of the world is a thing you’re into.
 View the Santa Cruz Mountains to the west, Mt.
 Tam to the north, and the Sierra Nevadas and Mt.
 Diablo to the northeast.
 Winter is a great time to go for glimpses of snow-capped mountains.
 Spring also yields tons of wildflowers.
 You’ll gain about 2,000 feet in elevation (it takes about five hours round-trip), so you’ll definitely want to bring water and probably also snacks.